ddiera/TFM_speedmod/README.md

 ----------
 v1.02
 - "OnTurnSelected" method in "HUD_EndTurnPanel" class is now responsive of "Confirmation Popup" button settings
+- "HighlightFirstElement" method in "StealResourceScreen" class no longer pre-selects a player on the attack panel

 v1.01:
 - "HUD_PassDevicePopup" (Local play) and "HUD_OppenentForfeitedPopup" (Online play) classes now activate "DisplayPopup" method in base class on instance